memgraph/memgraph/docs/user_technical/open-cypher.md

 #### Breadth First Search

 A typical graph use-case is searching for the shortest path between nodes.
-The openCypher standard does not define this feature.
-Neo4j offers the `shortestPath` function-like invocation for this purpose.

-Memgraph decided to offer the same functionality using the edge expansion syntax.
+The openCypher standard does not define this feature, so Memgraph provides a custom implementation, based on the edge expansion syntax.

 Finding the shortest path between nodes can be done using breadth-first
 expansion: